Short-Term Program Policies

-You must abide by San Jose State University (SJSU) policies, including the SJSU Student Code of Conduct (found online here), while enrolled in the program.
+Participants must abide by San Jose State University (SJSU) policies, including the SJSU Student Code of Conduct (found online here), while enrolled in the program.
 You may be subject to disciplinary action upon return to campus for violations of those policies.

-As a participant in an SJSU Faculty-Led Program, you must abide by host country laws, local institutional regulations, and program rules with respect to alcohol and other drugs.
-Unless permitted by host country law, local institutional regulations, and the program leaders, you will not possess, consume, furnish or distribute any alcoholic beverages.
+As a participant in an SJSU Faculty-Led Program, you are responsible for knowing and obeying the laws of the host country, all local institutional regulations and rules of your specific program regarding alcohol and drugs.
+Unless permitted by host country law, local institutional regulations, and the program leaders, you will not possess, consume, furnish, or distribute any alcoholic beverages.

 The use of illegal drugs on SJSU Faculty-Led Programs is prohibited (even in locations where drugs may be legal), just as it is on campus.
 You must understand that violations of law or policy may result in:

-(i) immediate dismissal from the program;
+(i) immediate removal from the program;

 (iii) disciplinary action upon return to campus.